contentful/slash-developers/docs/net/tutorials/managment-api.md

 #### LinkContentTypeValidator

-The `LinkContentTypeValidator` validates that a given field contains entries of a certain content type.
+The `LinkContentTypeValidator` validates that a given field contains entries of a particular content type.
 The constructor takes an optional message and any number of string ids or content types to validate against.

 ```csharp
 new Field()